|Link to this site|

 Bohéme Wines is rooted in the town of Occidental in West Sonoma County (the "true" Sonoma Coast).
-Bohéme vineyards are among the nearest to the Pacific Ocean in all of North America.
+Bohéme leases three vineyards that are located near Taylor Lane and are among the nearest to the Pacific Ocean in all of North America.
 Unorthodox pruning methods are used to temper shoot growth and berry size.

 The Bohéme portfolio includes Pinot Noir (Taylor Ridge Vineyard, Stuller Vineyard), Syrah and Chardonnay.
 The small-production wines are sold through a mailing list.